For best experience please turn on javascript and use a modern browser!

 3. Courses outside of your major

 Students at AUC must take at least two courses in each major that is not their own (24 EC, equivalent to 4 courses).
-For example, if you major in Humanities, you will also need to follow at least two courses in the Sciences and two courses in the Social Sciences to fulfill your degree requirements.
+For example, if a student majors in Humanities, they will need to follow at least two courses in the Sciences and two courses in the Social Sciences to fulfill their degree requirements.
 Students are free to select any courses they are interested in and for which they meet the prerequisite(s).

 4. Elective courses

-In addition to Academic Core courses, major courses and the requirement to take at least two courses in each major other than their own, all students will also take electives of their choice (30 EC).
+In addition to Academic Core courses, major courses and the requirement to take at least two courses in each major other than their own, all students will also take electives of their choice.
 Elective courses can be selected from any of the three majors.
-It is also possible to study off-campus, in the Netherlands or abroad, and take courses at other institutions as electives.
-Electives allow students to examine subjects in an interdisciplinary manner by exploring fields or disciplines that may not be related to their major.
-Alternatively, students can use elective courses to delve further into a specific area or specialisation within their major, including fields of study not offered by AUC but available off-campus.
-Elective courses encourage students to create personal curriculums that add increased freedom of choice beyond more traditional disciplines and study programmes.
+It is also possible to study off-campus in the Netherlands or abroad, and to take courses at other institutions as electives.
+Electives allow students to explore fields or disciplines that may not be related to their major or delve further into a specific area or specialisation within their major.

 5. Capstone

-At the culmination of the programme, all students will write a Bachelor's thesis referred to as their Capstone project.
-Worth 12 EC, the Capstone project sees students developing, researching and analysing an original topic of their choice.
-The Capstone experience allows students to bring various components of their individual study plan together to showcase the unique knowledge and applied skills they've learned throughout the interdisciplinary programme.
+At the end of the programme, all students complete a Bachelor's thesis known as the Capstone project, worth 12 EC.
+This project involves developing, researching and analysing an original topic of their choice.
+The Capstone experience allows students to integrate various components of their individual study plans, showcasing the unique knowledge and applied skills gained throughout their time at AUC.

 Other programme components